Organizing Models

 JSON Model File Naming Conventions

-Each JSON model file in the model zoo follows a structured naming convention to maintain consistency and clarity:
+Each JSON model file in a model zoo follows a structured naming convention to maintain consistency and clarity:

 Field Descriptions